acids-ircam/RAVE/README.md

 If you want to share / discuss / ask things about RAVE you can do so in our [discord server](https://discord.gg/dhX73sPTBb) !

+Please check the FAQ before posting an issue!

 ## Previous versions

 The original implementation of the RAVE model can be restored using